armeniki/BCM-Tools/README.md

 ## Keycode Signature
 The keycode signature is required when making hardware or software changes to the BCM, via its user interface which is called Element Manager.

 For example, if you wanted to increase the number of extensions your unit provides from 8 to 12, you would need to make those changes within Element Manager but would also need to update the unit's keycode signature to reflect that change.

-Nortel provided different "releases" of software for these units: R1 to R6.
-For units that